VangLung/AudioRecordingsSystem/README.md

 # AudioRecordingsSystem
-This system is used to store data of users, it was built using JMS, JPA, REST, Retrofit
+This system is used to store data of users, it was built in Java, using JMS, JPA, REST, Retrofit